sowonglabs/swap-sdk/README.md

 # @wongcoin/swap-sdk

-A framework-agnostic SDK for integrating swap functionality into your application.
+SDK for integrating swap functionality into your application.

 ## Installation